-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post, Scott shows how criminal records and old newspaper articles about your outlaw ancestors can help fill in important details on your family tree.
+Introduction: In this article, Scott Phillips shows how criminal records and old newspaper articles about your outlaw ancestors can help fill in important details on your family tree.
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 Everyone’s family tree has at least one or two “bad seeds”: outlaw ancestors, who ran on the wrong side of the law.
 While it is unfortunate that they chose the “dark side of the force,” it is lucky for us genealogists that newspapers love to report on these black sheep!
 Our outlaw ancestors might have been portrayed as “bad,” but we reap the benefits of the press coverage they generated—finding in those old newspaper articles many additional details for our genealogy, family history, and family trees.